tsunami416604/azure-docs.hu-hu/articles/site-recovery/azure-to-azure-troubleshoot-errors.md

 1. Próbálkozzon újra a védelemmel.

-## <a name="enable-protection-failed-because-the-device-mentioned-in-the-grub-configuration-doesnt-exist-error-code-151124"></a>A védelem engedélyezése nem sikerült, mert a GRUB-konfigurációban említett eszköz nem létezik (hibakód: 151124)
+## <a name="protection-failed-because-grub-device-doesnt-exist-error-code-151124"></a>A védelem nem sikerült, mert a GRUB eszköz nem létezik (hibakód: 151124)

 ### <a name="possible-cause"></a>Lehetséges ok